RDorville/EP1000/025_website_development.md

         2. Surf to the github site for this repository (https://github.com/rdorville/EP1000)
         3. Use the github *code* tab to examine the contents
         4. Create a new repo on your github account and enable github pages.
         5. Start with the file "index.md" as the root of your website.

+&nbsp;

 *  **Jekyll** themed site (Using Markdown)